bazzazi/Unfollower_Finder_Bot_Aparat/README.md

 Follow instruction to use the script.
 - Put your aparat **Username & Password** in info.py file
 - Run the script
-- Help the script to login to your account (Read the sent code from aparat and write it to browser)
+- Help the script to login to your account (Read the sent code from aparat to your phone and write it to browser)
 - Enjoy 🙂